DSevenT/QPmR/README.md

 ## Disclamer
 ---------

 This is not an original work.
-The code bellow is just a translation from matlab to Python of the original QPmR algorithm, for further details visit Prof. Tomas Vyhlidal site following the link bellow:
+The code in qpmr.py is just a translation from matlab to Python of the original QPmR algorithm, for further details visit Prof. Tomas Vyhlidal site following the link bellow:

 http://www.cak.fs.cvut.cz/vyhlidal